Tressos-Aristomenis/CTF-Writeups-and-Notes/crypto/babyRSA - [TSJ CTF 2022]/README.md

 For the correct value of $q$ it holds that:

 $$
-h(q) = 0 \pmod n
+h(q) = 0 \pmod N
 $$

 But what can we do now?
 This polynomial is defined in $\mathbb{Z}/n\mathbb{Z}$ so we can't apply standard techniques that work in the integers $\mathbb{Z}$.

 Recall that $q$ is half $p$'s bit length.
-This means that $q$ is a *small root* of this polynomial, compared to the size of $n$.
+This means that $q$ is a *small root* of this polynomial, compared to the size of $N$.
 It turns out we can use Coppersmith's algorithm to find the roots of the polynomial above.
 These roots are also known as `small roots`.

 ## Coppersmith's algortihm